davidauza-engineer/fruit-condition-application/README.md

 ### Install

-Install this project by going to the project's root directory and running:
+Install this project dependencies by going to the project's root directory and running:

 ```sh
 $ pip install -r requirements.txt